Alex-Zeo/GooglePlacesAPI/README.md

 # Data mining GooglePlacesAPI
-This python script retrieves restaurants and it's place details (lat &amp; long) from Google Places API.
+This python script retrieves restaurants and place details (lat &amp; long) from Google Places API.
 These details are used to create comp sets to model the Fifa World Cup 2026 US markets.

 Problems: Google Places API returns 60 maximum results per query